aasthakapupara/Mobile_Sales_Dashboard/README.md

-# 📱 Mobile Sales Data Dashboard
+# 📱 Mobile Sales Dashboard

 ## 📌 Objective
 The goal of this project was to create an **interactive dashboard** to analyze mobile sales data across India.